Universality classes of thermalization for mesoscopic Floquet systems: Experimental considerations

-For these values of $N$, $N_+$, and $\omega$, the initial state has $\frac{\sigma_E}{2|E|} \approxeq 0.28$, so we can hope to resolve an energy-ladder-like equilibrium at long times by measuring $X_i$ on all of the qubits simultaneously.
-We limit ourselves to the experimentally realistic times $t \le 10^3$.
+For the above values of $N$, $N_+$, and $\omega$, the initial state has $\frac{\sigma_E}{2|E|} \approxeq 0.28$, so we can hope to resolve an energy-ladder-like equilibrium at long times by measuring $X_i$ on all of the qubits simultaneously.
+We limit ourselves to the times $t \le 10^3$ so as to not require times far beyond what may be experimentally feasible on near-term platforms.
 The top panel (a) shows the time evolution of the mean and standard deviation of $X_\mathrm{tot}$, both normalized by $N$ based on the expectation of extensive fluctuations.
 The bottom panel (b) shows the full quantum distribution, at $t=10^3$, of $X_\mathrm{tot}$ normalized by the DOS of $X_\mathrm{tot}$, so that the state $\rho\propto I$ would result in a flat graph.
 The distribution clearly shows a ladder of spacing $\frac{\omega}{g}$ that develops, which corresponds to an energy ladder of spacing $\omega$.

-From the above numerical experiment, we conclude that some aspects of the more complete description of Floquet thermalization that we have provided in this work are experimentally accessible on current quantum simulation platforms.
+From the above numerical experiment, we conclude that some aspects of the more complete description of Floquet thermalization that we have provided in this work should be experimentally accessible on near-term quantum simulation platforms.